Racist remarks: Hurt, betrayal among LA's Indigenous people

 “I see a lot of little short dark people,” Martinez said on the recording, referring to an area of the largely Hispanic Koreatown neighborhood.
 “I was like, I don’t know where these people are from, I don’t know what village they came (from), how they got here.”

-Lopez said she heard such racist comments growing up in California but had hoped they would be a thing of the past, that young Oaxacan immigrants would not have to hear them.
+Lopez said she heard such racist comments growing up in California but had hoped they would be a thing of the past and that young Oaxacan immigrants would not have to hear them.

 “I want people to look at themselves in the mirror every day and see the beauty,” she said.

-Oaxaca has more than a dozen ethnicities including Mixtecos and Zapotecs.
-The southern Mexican state is known for famously hand-dyed woven rugs, pristine Pacific tourist beaches, a smokey alcohol called Mezcal and sophisticated cuisine including moles — thick sauces crafted from more than two dozen ingredients.
+Oaxaca has more than a dozen ethnicities, including Mixtecos and Zapotecs.
+The southern Mexican state is known for famously hand-dyed woven rugs, pristine Pacific tourist beaches, a smoky alcohol called Mezcal and sophisticated cuisine including moles — thick sauces crafted from more than two dozen ingredients.

 Demeaning language is often used against Mexico’s Indigenous people.
 It is“the legacy of the colonial period,” Rivera-Salgado said of Spanish rule long ago.

-Note: This story was corrected to reflect that Martinez is not a Mexican immigrant, but the daughter of Mexican immigrants.